The tail of a Soviet MIG-23 combat plane rises from the rubble after it crashed into a house in Wevelgem near the French border, July 4, 1989.AP

 A 1,000 kilometers west, in Western Belgium, a 19-year-old man, Wim Delaere, also expected to have an ordinary day on the farm where he lived.
 It would turn out to be his last, unfortunately, as Skuridin’s jet would crash right into his farm and bury Delaere under the ruins.

 With Skuridin out, the engine returned to normal, the altitude stabilized, the aircraft went into autopilot and continued on its course, heading west.
-Ground control’s hands were completely tied and they could do nothing to control the situation.
+Ground control’s hands were completely tied and they could do nothing to change the situation.

 The pilotless MiG-23 crossed the airspace of both Poland and the German Democratic Republic without any problems – the systems, after all, recognized the jet as “allied.”
 But even when it crossed over into West Germany, NATO fighter pilots, discovering the jet was pilotless, still decided not to shoot it down.